appdev-lessons/how-to-write-a-lesson/content.md

   end
 end
 ```
-{: .repl-test #graded_code_block_test_1 for="graded_code_block" title="First graded code block should print 'Hello, world!'" points="1"}
+{: .codeblock-test #graded_code_block_test_1 for="graded_code_block" title="First graded code block should print 'Hello, world!'" points="1"}

 #### More examples of graded code blocks

-The source code for a few lessons with extensive graded code blocks are helpful for reference (search the source code for `.repl-test` to find the relevant examples):
+The source code for a few lessons with extensive graded code blocks are helpful for reference (search the source code for `.codeblock-test` to find the relevant examples):

 - [Ruby Intro: Each](https://raw.githubusercontent.com/appdev-lessons/ruby-intro-each/main/content.md)
 - [Ruby Gym: Think Fast](https://raw.githubusercontent.com/appdev-lessons/ruby-gym-think-fast/main/content.md)

-### Runnable HTML (repl)
+### Runnable HTML (codeblock)

-An HTML runnable (a.k.a. `.repl`) question type allows the user to modify and execute HTML code.
+An HTML runnable question type allows the user to modify and execute HTML code.

 To add an HTML question to your lesson, just specify the code type in the beginning of the code block,